OAGr/blog/source/_posts/2013-09-17-post-decision-arguments-and-the-shadow-zone.markdown

 date: 2013-09-17 22:35
 comments: true
 categories: [rationality]
-no_header: true
 header_pic: http://www.wallpaperup.com/uploads/wallpapers/2013/07/14/118275/81de0b67fe7b40d87abbf5f01410ca8a.jpg
 header_pic_text: shadowlang
+draft:true
 ---

 **Shadow Zone**
 Def: The space of all rationalizations for a decision.

 Example:

 > A: "Would you like to come to a tech talk in a few minutes?"
-> B: "No, I still have to eat dinner."
+B: "No, I still have to eat dinner."
-> A: "There will be food at the talk."
+A: "There will be food at the talk."
 B: "Yes, but I need to finish up some work tonight."
 A: "It's near by and you could just check it out."
 B: "I think it will rain soon and don't want to get wet."